Introduction

 Risk Factors

-The main risk factors for developing a thoracic aortic aneurysm include family history*, hypertension, atherosclerosis (specifically descending aneurysms), smoking, high BMI, male gender, and advancing age.
+The main risk factors for developing a thoracic aortic aneurysm include family history (19% have a positive family history), hypertension, atherosclerosis (specifically descending aneurysms), smoking, high BMI, male gender, and advanced age.

 Clinical Features